iturdikulov/notes/keyboard_shortcut.md

 ## GNU Readline

-[[GNU_Readline|GNU readline]] used in many programs like Bash, Python, etc. So I need to know some basic keybindings to work with it.
+[[GNU_Readline]] used in many programs like Bash, Python, etc. So I need to know some basic keybindings to work with it.

 - Move back one character.::`C-b`
 - Move forward one character.::`C-f`